UnearthedArcana/B_Spells/README.md

 Area of Effect: The Caster
 Saving Throw: None

-With this spell, the caster blesses water, creating holy water.
+With this spell, the caster performs a short, but sacred ritual, creating holy water which <PRO_HESHE> can use <PRO_HIMHER>self or give to <PRO_HISHER> companions.
 Holy water is harmful against evil outsiders and undead creatures, and mildly beneficial to living creatures.
-Vials can be thrown or drunk, healing 1d4 points of damage to a living creature, or causing 2d4+2 magic damage to an undead creature or evil outsider.
+Vials can be thrown or drunk, healing 1d4 points of damage to a living creature, or causing 2d4+2 magic damage to an undead creature or demonic outsider.

 A thrown vial does no damage in itself, but breaks and affects the target creature (within 20 ft.) as below.